VirtualPlanetaryLaboratory/vplanet/examples/CircumbinaryOrbit/README.rst

 Overview
 --------

-Orbital evolution of the circumbinary planet Kepler-16 b.
+The orbits of circumbinary planets evolve due to the binary stars' changing positions.

 ===================   ============
 **Date**              07/24/18